Tobyrams/SecondHandBookStore/README.md

 );
 ```

-  5. Now navigate into the tbluser table in the sidebar to the left and the table will be empty as illistrated in the following:
+  5. Now navigate into the 'tbluser' table in the sidebar to the left and the table will be empty as illustrated in the following:
    ![image](https://github.com/Tobyrams/SecondHandBookStore/assets/87528122/7e863b67-3a3b-4667-9313-78fca6da8f32)

   6. Now redirect back to the application and click on the “Create an account” which will direct us to the Register page.